jlab/gapc/README.md

 Under Mac OS X you may want to use MacPorts to install the compiler.
 There is a (most likely outdated) ports description on the BiBiServ MacPorts repository.
 You can install GAP-C via:

 `$ sudo port install http://bibiserv.techfak.uni-bielefeld.de/resources/macports/ports/lang/gapc.tgz`

+# Test

+this is just a test to see if a clean PR from master will produce linting errors.
+Nothing to see here.